The Chevron Readers’ Cup

 - An email will be sent to all participating schools announcing the finalists

-- School coordinators for teams which have reached the finals will receive an email notifying them of the three new books to be studied for the final round
+- School coordinators for teams which have reached the finals will receive an email notifying them of the two new books to be studied for the final round

-- The finals take place during the Festival on Thursday 6 February 2020
+- The finals will take place during the Month of Reading in March 2021 (TBC)

 - In the finals, the questions will be read out and the students will write down their answers.

-- Questions will cover the three new books (books from the first round are not included in the finals(
+- Questions will cover the two new books and a review of the first round books.

-- The Award Ceremony for each age group will follow the completion of the final round held during the 2020 Festival
+- The Award Ceremony for each age group will follow the completion of the final round held during the Month of Reading in March 2021 (TBC)

-The winners will be honoured at the 2020 Festival.
+The winners will be honoured at an award ceremony in March 2021.

-The overall first-placed teams in each age group will receive:
+The overall first-place teams in each age group will receive:

 - A trophy for each winning school